-Unfortunately, even if you could protect all your electronic devices which you personally own these will still not function as most of these rely on a complex network which in an event of a massive solar flare will definitely go down.
-What you can do however is to protect some of your electronic devices which do not actually need to be connected to any kind of network to function.
+Unfortunately, even if you could protect all the electronic devices you personally own these will still not function as most of these rely on a complex network which in an event of a massive solar flare will definitely go down.
+What you can do however is to protect some of your electronic devices that do not actually need to be connected to any kind of network to function.

-The best way to protect your devices from a solar flare is with a Faraday cage, this is an enclosure formed by a conductive material which blocks external static and nonstatic electronic field by channeling electricity along and around but not through it while providing a constant voltage on all sides of the enclosure.
+The best way to protect your devices is with a Faraday cage, this is an enclosure formed by a conductive material that blocks external static and nonstatic electronic fields by channeling electricity along and around but not through it while providing a constant voltage on all sides of the enclosure.
 Since the difference in voltage is the measure of electrical potential no current flows through the interior of it.

-The cheapest way to protect from solar storms is with simple metal boxes, you need to put your items which you want to protect in metal boxes and line the metal boxes inside with something nonconductive like a plastic bag or cardboard.
-Most of these items will be battery powered or hand-cranked items so do not forget to also add the batteries and chargers into the metal boxes.
-If you are wondering what kind of work would you do after an apocalypse then check out my recent article Pole shift effects on humans, you will notice that there are a lot of similarities between the pole shift event and the solar flare event.
+The cheapest way to protect electrical devices from solar storms is with simple metal boxes, you need to put the items that you want to protect in metal boxes and line the metal boxes inside with something non-conductive like a plastic bag or cardboard.
+Most of these items will be battery-powered or hand-cranked items so do not forget to also add the batteries and chargers into the metal boxes.
+If you are wondering what kind of work would you do after an apocalypse then check out my recent article List of post apocalyptic jobs ( Top 22 Jobs & Skills ).

-This can affect the earths magnetic field which could result in strange things happening such as power grids going down.
-In the worst case scenario is that the entire planet could go dark.
-The last time that earth got hit by the solar storm was in the 19 th century in 1859 and this is called the Carrington Event and till this day this is the biggest solar storm on record.
-A solar flare was first spotted in September 1859 by English astronomer Richard Carrington and Richard Hodgson.
+This can affect the earth’s magnetic field which could result in strange things happening such as power grids going down.
+The worst-case scenario is that the entire planet could go dark.
+The last time that Earth got hit by a solar storm was in the 19th century in 1859 and this is called the Carrington Event and to this day this is the biggest solar storm on record.
+A solar flare was first spotted in September 1859 by English astronomers Richard Carrington and Richard Hodgson.

 The solar storm caused very bright auroras to appear around the world leading some people during the night to think it is actually morning.
 When this solar storm happened back in 1859 the damage was very limited but if one would happen now in the age of technology we could end up in the stone age.

-Scientists are actually quite worried about what would happen if we were to face as a severe solar storm.
+Scientists are actually quite worried about what would happen if we were to face a severe solar storm.
 Some of these storms are called X Class flares and can produce energy equal to a billion hydrogen bombs.
 If you are worried about a pole shift and you wonder how will it affect humanity then check out my recent article Pole shift effects on humans ( Top 16 Effects ).

-This is basically the sun ejecting magnetized plasma into space, these usually do take a few days to reach Earth but these also can do a lot of harm.
-Around the world, several observatories are observing the suns activity to warn us about any potential Coronal Mass Ejection.
-According to the experts when it hit NASA’s ACE satellite, located about 1 million miles above from us, we will have just under an hour to prepare for a geomagnetic storm.
+A Coronal Mass Ejection is basically the sun ejecting magnetized plasma into space, these usually do take a few days to reach Earth but these also can do a lot of harm.
+Around the world, several observatories are observing the sun’s activity to warn us about any potential Coronal Mass Ejection.
+According to the experts when it hit NASA’s ACE satellite, located about 1 million miles above us, we will have just under an hour to prepare for a geomagnetic storm.

-These storms have knocked down power in the past, as one did in Quebec in March 1989 but this was less powerful than in the case of the Carrington Event.
-Experts say if another solar storm as big as the Carrington Event would hit earth the entire planet could lose power.
+These storms have knocked down the grid in the past, as one did in Quebec in March 1989 but this was less powerful than in the case of the Carrington Event.
+Experts say if another solar storm as big as the Carrington Event would hit the Earth the entire planet could lose power.

-For starters, we would have no lights and everybody knows how much trouble that can cause during the evening, it could get cold for those who rely on electricity for hearting, limited communications and the worst of them would be the sewage system not functioning.
+For starters, we would have no lights and everybody knows how much trouble that can cause during the evening, it could get cold for those who rely on electricity for heating, limited communications, and the worst of them would be the sewage system not functioning.
 Just imagine a scenario where all communications break down and career criminals take over the streets.

-Something similar had happened in Quebec back in 1998 where millions of people lost power there was chaos but for the most part, Canadians came together to help each other out.
+Something similar happened in Quebec back in 1998 where millions of people lost power there was chaos but for the most part, Canadians came together to help each other out.
 This will probably happen in a worldwide blackout due to a solar storm, altho things will go bad once the limited resources are gone and people have to fight to survive.
-Usually solar flares cause an EMP effect, this will destroy most electrical devices, however, if you read my article Does an EMP effect batteries? you will learn that batteries would survive, provided they are not connected to any electrical device.
+Usually, solar flares cause an EMP effect, which will destroy most electrical devices, however, if you read my article Does an EMP affect batteries? ( Can they survive? ) you will learn that batteries would survive, provided they are not connected to any electrical device.

 The best way to protect your car against solar flares is with conductive fabric, these come in different forms and are specifically designed to stop RF energy.
-Vendors will typically provide a data sheet to show how well they supposed to perform, but I found that in most cases these are highly optimistic.
-These conductive fabrics, in addition, to protect your car from solar flares can also protect your motorcycle, generators and any other electrical devices which are not hooked into the power line directly.
+Vendors will typically provide a data sheet to show how well they are supposed to perform, but I found that in most cases these are highly optimistic.
+These conductive fabrics, in addition, to protecting your car from solar flares can also protect your motorcycle, generators, and any other electrical devices which are not hooked to the power line directly.

 Remember that only a small fault or tear in these conductive fabrics could render them unusable in the case of a solar flare.
 Keep in mind that some of these meshes have silver and nickel in them so if you are allergic to them you should avoid these at all costs.
-The vast majority of cars will be affected by the EMP effect of the solar flares, although if you read my article Best bug out vehicle for EMP, you will find that there are several cars which would do fine, even if there is no additional EMP protection applied to them.
+The vast majority of cars will be affected by the EMP effect of the solar flares, although if you read my article Best bug out vehicle for EMP ( Top 26 ), you will find that there are several cars that would do fine, even if there is no additional EMP protection applied to them.

 Although solar flares are quite often usually these are smaller in scale to do any damage.
-The biggest solar flare in recorded history was the Carrington Event in 1859 and according to scientists a similarly large event could happen one every 500 years and as a big solar storm hit earth in 1859 some might think we are safe for another couple of hundred years, this is entirely false and one could hit any day.
+The biggest solar flare in recorded history was the Carrington Event in 1859 and according to scientists a similarly large event could happen once every 500 years as a big solar storm hit Earth in 1859 some might think we are safe for another couple of hundred years, this is entirely false and one could hit any day.

 Solar flare classification is A, B, C, M, X, A being the weakest one and X classification being the strongest one.
 The intensity factor between each category is X10, and the Carrington Event is considered an X category event.